Home » Posts » Best Beef Heart Recipe

 I suggest keeping it in the refrigerator in an airtight container for up to 3-4 days.

-When I think beef heart sides, I’m feeling somewhere along the lines of what I would serve with a steak.
+When I think of beef heart sides, I feel somewhere along the lines of what I would serve with a steak.
 Here are a few of my favorite beef heart sides.

 Easy Beef Heart Recipe